wlchin/geneinsight/README.md

-# TopicGenes
+# Geneinsight

 A Python package for topic modeling of gene sets with enrichment analysis.

 ## Overview

-TopicGenes provides a comprehensive pipeline for analyzing gene sets through topic modeling and enrichment analysis:
+Geneinsight provides a comprehensive pipeline for analyzing gene sets through topic modeling and enrichment analysis:

 1. **Gene Enrichment**: Query StringDB for gene enrichment data
 2. **Topic Modeling**: Apply BERTopic to identify themes in gene sets